chesapeakeripper/chesapeakeripper/README.md

     other fandoms please interact ^ ^

-    dni: anyone with hateful ideologies, ICE supporters, uhh if youre in my friends dni then youre in mine but overall just dont be weird and proship and stuff like that iwec
+    dni: anyone with hateful ideologies, ICE supporters, uhh if youre in my friends dni then youre in mine but overall just dont be weird / proship and stuff like that iwec

     sorry if im randomly mean if i don't know you ,, im not good with remembering people overall